-TRIBECA FILM FESTIVAL 2021 REVIEW!
-In most synopses I have seen, Mickey Reece’s latest film, Agnes, is presented to us as a film about demonic possession.
-It’s what I thought would be the focal point of the film.
-I should have known better because it’s Mickey Reece.
-He has a way of taking genre material and turning it into something philosophical, which he did deftly with his last film, Climate of the Hunter.
-Don’t get me wrong.
-There are plenty of demon voices, Our Fathers, and things moving of their own accord.
+FANTASTIC FEST 2021 REVIEW!
+In most synopses I have seen, co-writers John Selvidge and Mickey Reece’s Agnes is presented as a film about demonic possession.
+I thought it was the focal point, but I should have known better because Reece also directs the feature.
+He has a way of taking genre material and turning it into something philosophical, which he did deftly with his last picture, Climate of the Hunter.
+Don’t get me wrong, there are plenty of demonic voices and things moving of their own accord.
 It’s just not the meat in the sandwich, as it were.
 That would be faith in general and what it looks like for different people when they lose it.

 Agnes (Hayley McFarland) is a nun at St. Theresa’s convent, which is very traditional.
 It is so strict that the nuns don’t leave the grounds, and austerity is demanded in spades.
 This is partly due to Mother Superior’s iron fist (Mary Buss).
 Her faith is steeped in the Catholic traditions, so she is none too pleased when Father Donaghue (Ben Hall) arrives at the convent to stage an exorcism with an unordained acolyte accompanying him.
 However, she doesn’t have anything to worry about because said acolyte, Benjamin (Jake Horowitz), is the picture of a perfect priest-in-training.